 Frequently asked questions

-The draw was randomly generated via our Golf Operations software (MiClub).
+The draw will be randomly generated via our Golf Operations software (MiClub).
 There was no seeding used to calculate the draw.

 As per the Golf Australia Recommended Match Index, Holes 1 to 18 are rated differently and are NOT the same index as our course.
 For example, Hole 17 on our course is rated the hardest (number 1) but according to this index, 17 is actually 17th “easiest”.

 Therefore, you need to calculate your handicap difference against your opponent and give/receive shots based on this Match Index.